 The City was unable to post prior year's adjustments to do the format the auditor provided the adjustment Edmunds would not allow the transactions.
-Moving forward the City plans to meet with the auditor and with Edmunds to make sure the recommended adjustments are properly entered into Edmunds.
+Moving forward the City plans to meet with the auditor to make sure the recommended adjustments are properly entered into Edmunds.